shafiuzzaman-md/attack-synthesis-suite-c/README.md

 | **Code Segment**        | Executable program instructions     | Read and execute             | Full access (read/write/execute) | UEFI boot code, kernel code, Android system libraries |
 | **Data Segment**        | Program data (variables, buffers)   | Read and write               | Full access (read/write)       | Global variables, heap, stack memory                 |

-### Detailed Overview:

-- **Reserved Segment**:
-  - **Purpose**: Used for system-critical functions, such as hardware interactions and low-level operations that are essential for the stable operation of the system.
-  - **User Mode**: No access, ensuring that user applications cannot interfere with these critical areas.
-  - **Privileged Mode**: Typically read-only, with no access in some cases to prevent accidental or malicious changes that could destabilize the system.
-  - **Examples**:
-    - **UEFI**: Interrupt vector table, used for handling hardware interrupts.
-    - **Kernel**: Memory-mapped I/O (MMIO) regions for hardware device communication.
-    - **Android**: BIOS settings or secure boot parameters.

-- **Protected Segment**:
-  - **Purpose**: Stores sensitive data, such as security keys, configuration settings, or other critical information that needs to be protected from unauthorized access.
-  - **User Mode**: No access, safeguarding sensitive information from being exposed or modified by user applications.
-  - **Privileged Mode**: Full access, allowing the system to read and write sensitive information as needed for secure operations.
-  - **Examples**:
-    - **UEFI**: UEFI variables, which contain firmware settings and configuration data.
-    - **Kernel**: Kernel security keys used for encryption and secure communications.
-    - **Android**: Keystore, which securely stores cryptographic keys.

-- **Code Segment**:
-  - **Purpose**: Contains executable instructions of the program, such as the operating system kernel, device drivers, or user applications.
-  - **User Mode**: Can read and execute the code but cannot modify it, ensuring the integrity of the executable code.
-  - **Privileged Mode**: Full access, including the ability to modify code, which may be necessary for system updates, patches, or debugging.
-  - **Examples**:
-    - **UEFI**: UEFI boot code that initializes the system hardware before handing off control to the OS.
-    - **Kernel**: Operating system kernel code, including device drivers and core system functions.
-    - **Android**: System libraries and executable code that runs within the Android OS environment.

-- **Data Segment**:
-  - **Purpose**: Stores program data, such as global variables, buffers, and dynamically allocated memory that the program needs to manipulate.
-  - **User Mode**: Can read and write data, but execution is not permitted to prevent running potentially harmful code.
-  - **Privileged Mode**: Full access, allowing the system to manage all data as needed for both user and system processes.
-  - **Examples**:
-    - **UEFI**: Global variables used during the boot process.
-    - **Kernel**: Heap and stack memory for running processes and managing data structures.
-    - **Android**: Application data, temporary buffers, and process-specific memory.

 ## attack surface
 The attack surface for this motivating example consists of two primary components: